Carbon Monoxide Awareness Brochure [PDF]

 - The alarm of a carbon monoxide detector sounds.

-If you or a family member experience any of the above-described danger signs, evacuate immediately, leaving the front door open and seek medical attention.
-Remember that by dialing 9-1-1 you can reach emergency services.
-When initially calling 9-1-1 be prepared to provide the following information:
+If you or a family member experience any of the above-described danger signs, evacuate immediately and call 9-1-1.
+Be prepared to provide the following information:

 The dispatcher will determine the response required based on the answers to the above - most significantly, whether or not anyone is feeling ill.
-If anyone is feeling ill, medical and fire personnel will be assigned to the call on an emergency basis - medical - to treat any victims and fire - to monitor for CO gas and assist with the other activities.
+If anyone is feeling ill, medical and fire personnel will be assigned to the call on an emergency basis.
+Paramedics will treat any victims and the fire department will monitor for CO gas and assist with the other activities.

 - your address